- What is volume? Volume definition

 Volume calculator and tools dedicated to specific shapes

-We've decided to make this volume calculator - one simple tool which covers five basic most popular 3D shapes.
+We've decided to make this volume calculator a simple tool which covers the five most popular 3D shapes.
 However, not every volume equation and shape type may be implemented here as it will make the calculator overloaded and unintuitive.
 So if you're looking for a specific shape, check out the calculators dedicated to volumes of chosen shapes:

 Volume calculator - how to use